-- (a) Treatment of exposures which are unsecured or secured by non-recognized collateral under foundation IRB approach - 85.
-Subject to paragraphs 87 and 88, for corporate, sovereign and bank exposures, a senior exposure that is unsecured or secured by a non-recognized collateral should be assigned a LGD of 45%. - 86.
-Subject to paragraphs 87 and 88, for corporate, sovereign and bank exposures, a subordinated exposure should be assigned a LGD of 75%. - (b) Treatment of transactions with specific wrong-way risk under foundation IRB approach - 87.
-For default risk exposures in respect of single-name credit default swaps, where the swaps fall within section 226J(1) of the Rules and those exposures are determined in accordance with section 226J(3) of the Rules, the exposures should be assigned a supervisory estimate of 100% for the LGD. - 88.
-For default risk exposures in respect of transactions that fall within section 226J(4) of the Rules, the exposures should be assigned a supervisory estimate of 100% for the LGD if the AI has the MA's approval to calculate incremental risk charge for the transactions and the determination of the default risk exposures under that section has used existing calculations for incremental risk charge that already contain an LGD assumption. - (c) Recognized collateral under foundation IRB approach - 89.
-The following collateral can be recognized for senior exposures under the foundation IRB approach: - (i) recognized financial collateral -
+- (a) Treatment of exposures which are unsecured or secured by non-recognized collateral under foundation IRB approach - 87.
+Subject to paragraphs 89 and 90, for corporate, sovereign and bank exposures, a senior exposure31 that is unsecured or secured by a non-recognized collateral should be assigned a LGD of 45%. - 88.
+Subject to paragraphs 89 and 90, for corporate, sovereign and bank exposures, a subordinated exposure32 should be assigned a LGD of 75%. - (b) Treatment of transactions with specific wrong-way risk under foundation IRB approach

-A senior exposure means an exposure to an obligor which is not a subordinated exposure.
+31 A senior exposure means an exposure to an obligor which is not a subordinated exposure.

-&lt;sup>32 A subordinated exposure means an exposure to an obligor which is lower in ranking, or junior, to other claims against the obligor in terms of the priority of repayment or which will be repaid only after all the senior claims against the obligor have been repaid.
+32 A subordinated exposure means an exposure to an obligor which is lower in ranking, or junior, to other claims against the obligor in terms of the priority of repayment or which will be repaid only after all the senior claims against the obligor have been repaid.